 Learning languages when you travel is something that comes easy to some, can be challenging for others, and can seem impossible to many.
-These are 10 tips for learning languages on the road.
-It’s not easy, but it’s fun and the rewards make it worth it.
+These are our 10 tips for learning languages on the road.
+Language learning when you’re on the move is not easy, but it’s fun and the rewards make it worth it.

 “¿Qué pasa?”
-As you can see, I’ve been making an effort to practice my Spanish in Buenos Aires, and I’ve been really glad I have.
-Over the years, I’ve found some languages easy to learn (Spanish; and Swahili – see this post!), others difficult but with hard work doable (Russian – my grandparents were Russian so I know it should be easier, but it’s not), while other languages seem next to impossible (Portuguese – and yes, it’s similar to Spanish, but have you heard it spoken?!).
+As you can see, I’ve been making an effort to practice my Spanish in Buenos Aires, and I’ve been really pleased that I have.
+Over the years, I’ve found some languages easy to learn (Spanish; and Swahili!), others difficult but with hard work doable (Russian – my grandparents were Russian so I know it should be easier, but it’s not), while other languages seem next to impossible (Portuguese – and yes, it’s similar to Spanish, but have you heard it spoken?!).

 My mother, who was a baby when she, my grandparents and great-grandmother arrived in Australia, is fluent in Russian.
 When Terence and I took her to Russia after my father died, I would get her to buy our tickets for the trains, the ballet, museums, etc. Every time she did so, the ticket sales staff would say “X rubles for you and XXX dollars for the two foreigners!”

 She was amazing!
 I actually understood most of the conversations on the streets around me, but I just wasn’t in the habit of speaking the language.
 I could hear in my head what I should be saying but I couldn’t quite get the words out of my mouth.
 It was a weird feeling.